-Many followers have been kind enough to contact me to share their experiences with MLMs – check out my Tales From Former Huns section to read their accounts.
+Many followers have been kind enough to contact me to share their experiences with MLMs – check out my Guest Post section to read their accounts.
 This tale, however, is a little different.

 Today, I am sharing this saga from “Lillie” [not her real name].
 Lillie is a frustrated friend who wishes to discuss her observations of Magda, a stay-at-home-mother who is truly besotted with the Y-life.